prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: geometry_invalid_reason(Geometry) -> varchar

-    Returns the reason for why the input geometry is not valid.
+    Returns the reason for why the input geometry is not valid or not simple.
+    If the geometry is neither valid no simple, it will only give the reason for invalidity.
-    Returns ``null`` if the input is valid.
+    Returns ``null`` if the input is valid and simple.

 .. function:: great_circle_distance(latitude1, longitude1, latitude2, longitude2) -> double